-Looking for an easy small batch side dish?
+Looking for an easy vegan side dish?
 Learn how to make these healthy Green Beans with Almonds and Olives!

 Can you believe Thanksgiving is next week?!